Christiane Endler

 Claudia Christiane Endler Mutinelli (born 23 July 1991) is a Chilean professional footballer who plays as goalkeeper for Première Ligue club Lyon.
 She has previously played for Colo-Colo, Valencia, Paris Saint-Germain, and the University of South Florida.

-Endler is widely regarded as one of the best female goalkeepers in the world.
+Endler is widely regarded as one of the best goalkeepers in the world.
 In all seasons from 2019 to 2022 she was among the three finalists nominated for Best Women's Goalkeeper at the Best FIFA Football Awards.
 She won the award in 2021.

 Early life

-Endler was born in Santiago, Chile, to a German father and a Chilean mother with Italian ancestry.
-From childhood, Endler showed talent for sports, playing tennis, swimming, hockey, basketball, volleyball and gymnastics before dedicating herself full time to football.
+Endler was born in Santiago, Chile, to a Chilean mother with Italian ancestry and a German father.
+From childhood, Endler showed talent for sports, playing tennis, swimming, hockey, basketball, volleyball, and gymnastics before dedicating herself full time to football.
 At 10 years old, she went to her first football club, Stadio Italiano, and as a teenager she attended a German high school where she started to get formal football training.
 Throughout her youth, she played as a forward, but when she was 15, Endler had trials with the Chile U17 national team.
 Because of her height, former Chilean goalkeeper and then-coach Marco Cornez advised her to switch her position to goalkeeper.
 At 17 years old, she started playing semi-professionally with Unión La Calera's women's team.
 She spent two years with the club where she finished fifth and sixth in the league table, respectively.

 College career

 During the 2011 Pan American Games, she was recruited to play in the United States for the D1 University of South Florida Bulls.
 After three years of playing semi-professionally in Chile, Endler departed the country in July 2011 to attend college for two years.
-She was enrolled on a scholarship and at first studied physical education, but switched her major to instead study Business Administration.
+She was enrolled on a scholarship and at first studied physical education, but switched her major to instead study business administration.
 It was there that she learned English.
 In 2012, she started all 19 games and throughout the season recorded 83 saves with an .847 (84.7%) save percentage.
 She also recorded nine shutouts and was named Big East goalkeeper of the week twice and Big East freshman of the week once.
 In 2013 she was named to the second team for the AAC and was named AAC goalkeeper of the week three times.
 That same season she had an .806 (80.6%) save percentage and a career-high 87 saves for the season.
 In 2014, she helped lead the Bulls to a regular season conference championship.

 During her fall break in 2012, Colo-Colo were playing the Copa Libertadores, so she very briefly went on loan to compete in the beginning stages of the tournament.